 In 1882, Howard returned east to serve as Superintendent of the U.S. Military Academy from January 21 to September 1, 1882.
 After his stint at West Point, Howard traveled west, where he commanded the Department of the Platte from 1882 to 1886.
 On March 19, 1886, officials promoted Howard to major general in the regular army.
 He next commanded the Division of the Pacific and the Department of California from 1886 to 1888.

 After leaving the army, Howard fulfilled a pledge that he made to Abraham Lincoln to organize an institution of higher learning for Appalachian residents of the Cumberland Gap area.
 With the help of locally prominent citizens, Howard helped establish Lincoln Memorial University in Harrogate, Tennessee.
-The State of Tennessee chartered institution on February 12, 1897.
+The State of Tennessee chartered the institution on February 12, 1897.
+According to the university’s website, “Throughout the years, many thousands of LMU alumni have entered careers in medicine, law, and education.
+LMU graduates have positively impacted the educational opportunities, economic expansion, and health of countless communities in the Appalachian region and beyond.”

-Howard spent the last years of his life lecturing, doing philanthropic work, and authoring numerous books.
-The seventy-eight-year-old general died from a stroke on October 26, 1909 at his home in Burlington, Vermont.
+Howard spent the last years of his life lecturing, doing philanthropic work, and authoring many books.
+The seventy-eight-year-old general died from a stroke on October 26, 1909, at his home in Burlington, Vermont.
 He was buried there at Lakeview Cemetery.

 On November 12, 1932, the State of Maine dedicated an equestrian statue of Howard on Cemetery Hill at the Gettysburg National Military Park.
 The inscription of the statue reads: